-Spreadsheets are the most widely used tool for Reconciliation.
+The most widely used tool for Reconciliation is spreadsheets.
 While these may work well for small organizations where the data volume is low, they may be unreliable in case of ever-increasing breadth and depth of data reconciliations.

 Partial Automation: Rules-based Solutions

-AI-based Reconciliation Solutions, smart way of handlining reconciliations
+AI-based Reconciliation Solutions, a smart way of handlining reconciliations

-AI-based Reconciliation Solutions emerged as a smart way of handlining reconciliations.
-AI and machine learning are revolutionizing the way businesses are managing end to end reconciliation process.
-Modern technology solutions such as Ascent AutoRecon, a first-in-industry, readily configurable, AI-enabled solution provide clients with 99% reconciliation in real-time.
+Ai-Based Reconciliation Solutions as a smart way of handlining reconciliations. from Spreadsheets to AI it is easy.
+However, AI and machine learning are revolutionizing the way businesses are managing end-to-end reconciliation processes.
+As a result, Modern technology solutions such as Ascent AutoRecon, a first-in-industry, readily configurable, AI-enabled solution provide clients with 99% reconciliation in real-time.
 It helps financial services to increase productivity and value in the reconciliation process.